-Here are our tips for painting a matte or glossy bodywork according to the rules of the art.
+Here are our recommendations for achieving a matte or glossy automotive paint finish properly.

-1/ What is the difference between a glossy, satin or matte finish?
+1/ What is the difference between glossy, satin or matte finishes ?

 There are two ways to achieve this:

-StardustColors offers an ultra matte White and Black, with peach skin effect in a two-component polyurethane version.
+StardustColors offers an ultra matte Black and White, with a peach-skin effect in a two-component polyurethane formula.

-This is the most recommended solution and also the most used by professionals.
+This is the most recommended solution and is also the most commonly used by professionals.

-*The great advantage is that it can be applied over any color to make it matte.
-It can be an original color, an opaque paint, a metallic or pearlescent paint, or even a special effect paint like chameleon or fluorescent.
+*The biggest advantage is that it can be applied over any color to create a matte effect.
+This includes factory colors, solid paints, metallics, pearls, or even special effect paints like chameleon or fluorescent.

-The characteristics of matte varnishes: resistance and shine
+The characteristics of matte Topcoats: Durability and Gloss Control

-If you intend to apply a matte varnish over a pearl or metallic finish, then we recommend our ST821 matte varnish (20° gloss) or ST822 matte varnish (4° gloss).
+If you intend to apply a matte Topcoat over a pearlescent or metallic finish, we recommend using ST821 matte Topcoat (20° gloss level) or ST822 matte Topcoat (4° gloss level).

-Whether working with BS820 satin varnish or MAT Extrem varnish, it is important to respect the dosages of the mixtures: BS820: 100 parts + 33 parts of hardener / no dilution
+Whether working with satin Topcoat BS820 or MAT EXTREM matte Topcoat, it is important to follow the correct mixing ratios : BS820: 100 parts + 33 parts hardener / no dilution.

 MAT EXTREM: 100 parts + 20 parts of hardener / 15% dilution

-The application must be done with a spray gun in 2 medium coats*, spaced 5 to 10 minutes apart to allow partial evaporation of the solvents.
+Application can be done in one or multiple coats.
+The clearcoat should be applied with a spray gun in two medium coats, spaced 5 to 10 minutes apart to allow for partial solvent evaporation.

 Complete paint kits